How it works

 Our solar-powered towers connect the smart collars to the app.
 Lightweight and rugged, they’re simple to install and tough enough to handle any terrain.

-Full control from your phone
+Full visibility from your phone

 From your phone, draw and adjust virtual fences, move cattle where you want them, and manage multiple herds.
 The Halter app makes it simple to manage your operation from the palm of your hand.